 Her journey to the Benedictine way of life began in Atchison, Kansas, in January, 1951.
 Sister’s ministry was education and music to small communities in Kansas and Colorado.
 Sister Olive Therese has known the pain of illness in her own life and was dispensed from her monastic vows for ten years while living in Lafayette, Colorado.
 In 1980, she remembers one special moment while sweeping her kitchen floor when she heard the still, gentle voice calling from within, “It is time for you to go back.”
 Sister Olive Therese then entered Benet Hill Monastery, a daughter house of Mount Saint Scholastica.

-Sister Olive Therese loves creating simple, beautiful candles for community celebrations prayer services and gifts.
-Sister has a passion for God’s creation and has spent many sunny days gardening to enhance the beauty of Benet Hill Monastery.
+Sister Olive Therese loved creating simple, beautiful candles for community celebrations prayer services and gifts.
+Sister has a passion for God’s creation and today spends many sunny days walking the grounds and enjoying the beauty at the monastery.
 She also has a special love of liturgy which she sees “as such a basic part of our lives.”
-Serving on the Worship Team, she plays the organ, and spends tireless hours to create inclusivity for the Community’s worship songs.
+When serving on the Worship Team, she played the organ and spent tireless hours to create inclusivity for the Community’s worship songs.
 When one encounters Sister Olive Therese, one comes closer to knowing patience, gentleness, and a compassionate servant.